palak-463/FoodTraceabilitySystemForHungerEradication/README.md

 In this project, there are three modules i.e. Admin, Donor, and User.

-Admin:
+Admin:<br>
-Dashboard: In this section, admin can view total state, total city, total food donors, total listed food, all food requests, new food requests, rejected food requests, and completed food requests.
+Dashboard: <br>In this section, admin can view total state, total city, total food donors, total listed food, all food requests, new food requests, rejected food requests, and completed food requests.<br>

 State: In this section, admin can manage the state (Add/Update/Delete).

 City: In this section, admin can manage the city (Add/Update/Delete).

 Registered Food Donor:In this section, admin can view registered food donors.

 Listed Food: In this section, admin can view the listed food by the food donor.

-Food Request:In this section, admin can view the request for food that is sent the user.
+Food Request: In this section, admin can view the request for food that is sent the user.

 Inquiry: In this section, admin can view and maintain the inquiry.

 Pages: In this section, admin can manage the about us and contact us pages.

 Search Listed Food: In this section, admin can search food request by request number.

 Reports: In this section, admin can view donated food and registered food donors in a particular period.
 Admin can also update his profile, change the password and recover the password.

-Donor:
+Donor:<br>
-Dashboard: In this section, donor can view total listed food and the total food takeaway.
+Dashboard: <br>In this section, donor can view total listed food and the total food takeaway.
 List Your Food Details: In this section, donor can list the donated food detail.
 Requests: In this section, donor can view the request which is sent by the user.
 Search: In this section, donor can search food requests by request number.